4 minute read

 Alright, let's look at the area Insights.

-This is the area where you can search for and perform actions on various types of items.
-And this is not just shared files.
-You can look at trusted users, teams, external users, and external domains as well.
+This is the place where you can search for and perform actions on various types of items.
+And this is not just shared files and folders.
+You can look at teams, external users, and external domains as well.

-- Shared files are files that one or more of your trusted users have shared with external or trusted users, i.e. people both inside and outside of your organization.
+- Shared files & folders are files and folders that one or more of your trusted users have shared with at least one external user.

-- External users are people with an email address on a domain outside your own or the domains you have listed as trusted in the Settings area.
+- External users are people with an email address on a domain outside your own or the domains you have listed as trusted in the Settings area that are also present as guest user in your Azure Active Directory.

 - External domains are the ones outside your own and not listed as trusted in the Settings area.

 At the top of the Insights area, we've built a nifty little filtration string that allows you to list exactly the items you want.
-The string is based on criteria such as type, sharing type, and time interval.
+The string is based on criteria such as type, owner, and time interval.

-Once you have the list of items you want, you can dive further down into the data by sorting items in individual columns.
-You do that by clicking the arrow icon to the right of the header name.
+Once you have your desired list of items, you can dive further down into the data by sorting items in individual columns.
+You do that by clicking the arrow icon () to the right of the header name.

-You can also further search for the name by using the magnifying glass icon next to the name columns.
+You can also further search for the name of the item by using the magnifying glass icon next to the name column.
 This will add the search string to the query.

-When you search for Shared files you can also see how the individual file is shared and in which service the file is located.
-This is indicated in the two columns Location and Type.
+When you search for Shared files & folders you can also see in which service the file is located and how it is shared.
+This is indicated in the column Location (OneDrive, Teams, or SharePoint) and Type (via link or direct).

 Manipulating the items that your filter pulled up